datenstrom/yellow-newfeature/README.md

-# Helloworld 0.9.1
+# Example 0.9.1

-Experimental extension for Datenstrom Yellow developers.
+Example feature for Datenstrom Yellow.

 <p align="center"><img src="SCREENSHOT.png" alt="Screenshot"></p>

 ## How to install an extension

-[Download ZIP file](https://github.com/schulle4u/yellow-helloworld/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
+[Download ZIP file](https://github.com/datenstrom/yellow-example-feature/archive/refs/heads/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 **TODO:** *Change the download link to your repository.
 Test your extension in a brand new installation.*